Sledro/micro-wallet/README.md

 ## 😎 Introducing The Project

-Bitcoin HD Micro-Wallet is an API server that allows a user to generate:
+Bitcoin HD Micro-Wallet is an API server that allows a user to:

 1. Generate a Hierarchical Deterministic (HD) Segregated Witness (SegWit) bitcoin address from a given seed and path
 2. Generate an n-out-of-m Multisignature (multi-sig) Pay-To-Script-Hash (P2SH) bitcoin address, where n, m and addresses can be specified